 When Robin and I were writing The Lazy Gourmet, we put every potential recipe through a rigorous screening and testing process to confirm three crucial criteria: deliciousness, impressiveness, and easiness.
 We ultimately decided, after much delightful crepe production and consumption, that while they are technically pretty easy to make, crepes are not exactly a lazy undertaking.
 So they didn’t make the cut.
 But in the process we perfected our crepe-making technique and developed some easy and delicious fillings that we’ll share with you here on the blog.
-Today I’m posting our Basic Crepe recipe, and over the next couple of weeks I’ll be posting some of our favorite fillings.
+Today I’m posting our Basic Crepe recipe, as well as simple instructions about how to make crepes.
+Over the next couple of weeks I’ll be posting some of our favorite fillings.

 If you’ve never made crepes before, I think you’ll be surprised to discover just how easy it is.
 Sure, they do require some extra labor over the stove (which is why they didn’t earn a high score for laziness), but the technique is not much more challenging than making pancakes.
 And the effort-to-payoff ratio is well worth the extra elbow grease—guests who are served homemade crepes are guaranteed to be impressed.